 In our research, we have discovered that waste from cassava starch production is one of the best feedstock sources for our Etanolix® technology.
 In 2017, we launched a pilot project for the production of bioethanol from cassava starch waste, with the aim of setting up a joint venture for ethanol production in Thailand.

 Thailand is a forerunner in the use of renewable energy.
 The country uses over 3 million litres of ethanol per day as transport fuel, and the Thai government plans to raise the consumption to 11.3 million litres per day by 2036.
 The amount of cassava starch production waste generated by Thailand’s largest starch production plants would enable the construction of units producing 10 – 30 million litres of ethanol annually.
 Our goal is to build as many as 20 Etanolix® plants in Thailand, with a combined production capacity of 400 million litres of ethanol per year.

-In 2017, a decision was made to invest in a new hydrogen manufacturing unit to be built in the Gothenburg refinery.
-This is the first step in a series of planned investments, which will enable the refinery to start the production of renewable diesel in the early 2020s.
+In 2017, a decision was made to invest in a new hydrogen manufacturing unit which was built in the Gothenburg refinery.
+This was the first step in a series of planned investments, which will enable the refinery to start the production of renewable diesel in 2023.
 The target is to produce 200,000 tonnes of renewable diesel annually.